sebivenlo/Vaadin-workshop/README.md

 # To run the project

+  * Clone the project and save it locally
+  * Make sure that docker is running
+  * Open terminal or PowerShell (for windows)
+  * Go to the project directory and make sure you are at the root directory
-  * First you need to build the project in docker using the build command: docker build -t vaadin-workshop .
+  * Build the project in docker using the build command: docker build -t vaadin-workshop .
   * Second use the run command to run the project: docker run -p 8080:8080 vaadin-workshop
   * Open your browser and direct to: localhost:8080